 Onshore

-IMR activities for the onshore pipelines include biannual (six-monthly) visual inspections, typically involving personnel driving slowly (~10 km/hr) along the ROW.
+IMR activities for the onshore pipelines include biannual cathodic protection surveys and biannual visual inspections, typically involving personnel driving slowly (~10 km/hr) along the ROW.
 They generally require only a single vehicle.
 Internal (pigging) inspections are also completed periodically to check for corrosion.

 In the unlikely event that inspections indicate pipeline maintenance or repairs are required, minor excavation works may be undertaken to access buried sections of the pipeline and to undertake a more detailed assessment (e.g. non-destructive testing) and/or remedial works that involve additional personnel and a longer duration.
-This may require clearing of revegetation in the easement and if so, would be followed by reinstatement/rehabilitation.
+This may require clearing of revegetation in the easement and if so, it would be followed by reinstatement/rehabilitation.

 Timeframe